Alaa Mezher

-Alaa Mohamad Kheir Mezher (عَلَاء مُحَمَّد خَيْر مُزْهِر; born 12 December 1992) is a Lebanese professional footballer who plays as a winger for Emirati club Gulf FC.
+Alaa Mohamad Kheir Mezher (عَلَاء مُحَمَّد خَيْر مُزْهِر; born 12 December 1992) is a Lebanese professional footballer who plays as a winger for Emirati club Al-Arabi.

 Career

 Youth career

 Born in the United Arab Emirates, Mezher began his youth career at Al-Shaab and Sharjah, before joining the youth sector of Italian club Juventus in 2009.

 Lebanon

 Mezher moved to Lebanon in 2012, playing for Chabab Ghazieh in the 2012–13 Lebanese Premier League.
 He scored a goal against Safa, in a 5–1 defeat.

 Mezher then played for Salam Zgharta in the 2015–16 season, and moved to Safa ahead of the 2016–17 season.
 He came on as a substitute in Safa's 2–0 defeat to Nejmeh in the Lebanese Super Cup.

 BTU United and Shabab Arabi

 In January 2017, Mezher moved to BTU United in the Thai League 4 on a one-year contract.
 He moved back to the Lebanese Premier League in summer 2017, playing for newly-promoted side Shabab Arabi in the 2017–18 season.